Calcium stones; Nephrolithiasis; Urolithiasis

 Indications for Drug Treatments

 If dietary treatments fail, drug therapy may be helpful.
 A number of drugs are available to prevent recurrences of calcium oxalate and other stones.
-Medications that inhibit the formation of stones include allopurinol, thiazide, potassium citrate, and potassium-magnesium citrate.
+Medications that inhibit the formation of stones in some cases include allopurinol, thiazides, potassium citrate, and potassium-magnesium citrate.
 In addition, drug treatments can sometimes help prevent other complications related to stones, such as osteoporosis.

 Correcting Underlying Conditions Known to Cause Kidney Stones